Secure Anonymous Conferencing in Quantum Networks: Introduction

+Early anonymous communication protocols in quantum networks \cite{Wehner2005,lipinska_anonymous_2018} aim at transmitting classical as well as quantum information, going beyond the functionality achieved by the Anonymous Message Transmission protocol of~\cite{Broadbent2007}.
+However, such protocols \cite{Wehner2005,lipinska_anonymous_2018} require trusted sources of multipartite entangled states, do not address secrecy and neither tolerate dishonest network users nor noise.

+These drawbacks are partially resolved by following protocols \cite{Brassard2007,unnikrishnan_anonymity_2019,yang_examining_2020}, which allow for untrusted sources of entanglement and potentially dishonest parties by introducing source-verification schemes.
+However, such schemes happen to be highly inefficient, technologically demanding, and are still vulnerable to noise.

-Recently, the task of fully-ACKA was addressed in \cite{acka_old} and further explored in \cite{ACKA}.
-The protocols in \cite{acka_old,ACKA}, while requiring some level of trust in the source preparing the multipartite entangled states, also build on the verification scheme of \cite{unnikrishnan_anonymity_2019, yang_examining_2020} and present the same drawbacks of: inefficiency (which leads to an asymptotically zero key rate even in a noiseless scenario), need for quantum memories and poor noise tolerance.
+Recently, the task of anonymously establishing a secret conference key, with the anonymity requirements identified as fully-ACKA in our work, was addressed in \cite{acka_old} and further explored in \cite{ACKA}.
+The protocols in \cite{acka_old,ACKA}, while requiring some level of trust in the source of multipartite entangled states, also build on the same source-verification scheme of \cite{unnikrishnan_anonymity_2019, pappa_multipartite_2012} and thus carry the same drawbacks.

+In contrast to previous protocols \cite{Brassard2007,unnikrishnan_anonymity_2019,yang_examining_2020,acka_old,ACKA} allowing for an untrusted albeit noiseless source, our protocols are robust against noise in the quantum network and in the untrusted source, thereby representing the first secure anonymous protocols with a \textit{noisy} untrusted source.

+Moreover, our protocols are remarkably more efficient and implementable with present-day technology, compared to previous proposals \cite{Wehner2005,lipinska_anonymous_2018,Brassard2007,unnikrishnan_anonymity_2019,yang_examining_2020,acka_old,ACKA}.
+Indeed, they verify the entangled states prepared by the source over a small fraction of states through local measurements, leaving the majority of the states for establishing the conference key.
+Previous protocols, instead, either assume a noiseless trusted source (which is a strong assumption) \cite{Wehner2005,lipinska_anonymous_2018}, or consume the majority of the entangled states for verification (resulting in asymptotically null key rates even in a noiseless scenario) \cite{unnikrishnan_anonymity_2019,yang_examining_2020,acka_old,ACKA}, or require multi-qubit gates and perfect quantum memories \cite{Brassard2007}, which are not yet technologically available.

+Regarding security, unlike any previous anonymous quantum protocol, we prove the security and anonymity of our protocols in the experimentally-relevant regime of finite keys, by extending the $\varepsilon$-security framework of QKD to include anonymity and integrity.

+Altogether, the efficiency, noise-tolerance and $\varepsilon$-security of our anonymous protocols allow us to compute non-zero conference key rates in noisy and lossy quantum networks, both in the asymptotic and finite-key regimes.
+We emphasize that such a result could not be obtained in any previous anonymous communication protocol based on multipartite entanglement for the reasons outlined above.